Nycto/Elephantstarballoon.com/content/post/ahgrid.md

 ## Storage and Inserting

-As the name of the algorithm would imply, the values being indexed are stored in a table.
-All the values with the same `CellIndex` are stored together, as they, by definition, are near each other.
+As already mentioned, the object being indexed are stored in a table of lists.
+All the values with the same `CellIndex` are stored together, as they -- by definition -- are near each other.
 It looks like this:

 ```nim